kibook/s1kd-tools/s1kd-acronyms/README.md

 -x
 Use XML output instead of plain text.

-&lt;datamodules&gt;
+&lt;dmodule&gt;...
 Data modules to find acronyms in.
+If none are specified, input is taken from stdin.